cxcorp/esp8266-telegram-tv-remote/esp8266-telegram-tv-remote/README.md

 Code in this directory is licensed under the GPLv3 license.
 See COPYING for details.

-The project uses [UniversalTelegramBot](https://github.com/witnessmenow/Universal-Arduino-Telegram-Bot), licensed unded LGPLv3, and [IRremoteESP8266](https://github.com/crankyoldgit/IRremoteESP8266), licensed under LGPLv2.1.
+The project uses [UniversalTelegramBot](https://github.com/witnessmenow/Universal-Arduino-Telegram-Bot), licensed under LGPLv3, and [IRremoteESP8266](https://github.com/crankyoldgit/IRremoteESP8266), licensed under LGPLv2.1.